kevinmatthes/docs-snippets/README.md

 This repository does not contain any source code, so there are no major software requirements.
 However, it is possible to compile a printable description of the repository's READMEs as well as the LICENSE.
-Therefore, one needs the following
+Therefore, one needs to ensure the installation of the applications and packages listed in the following.
-applications:

 | Requirement       | Type          | Role                              |
 |:------------------|:-------------:|:----------------------------------|